 Stay up-to-date with DRBU's Newsletter

 Often we may be plagued by a sense of aimlessness.
-So, how can we not feel aimless?
-We asked Professor Doug Powers, "Is there an alternative to my aimless existence?"
+So, how do we quell this aimlessness?
+Professor Doug Powers provides a Buddhist perspective to our question: "Is there an alternative to my aimless existence?"

 As long as you think your existence is who you think you are, there isn’t any answer to that.
 Because who you think you are doesn’t have any purpose.